 2. Stroll through Little Venice…

 One of the loveliest places in all of London, this gorgeous section of the canal path, just north of Paddington, is fondly referred to as ‘Little Venice.’
 The area looks a treat pretty much all year round, but it’s particularly beautiful in the winter.
-Wander along the river bank examining the impressive house boats, and take in the gorgeous scenery.
+Wander along the river bank examining the impressive house boats, and take in the gorgeous scenery on your winter walks.

 …and then have a pint at The Warwick Castle.